Brent Tate: New Zealand Warriors

-Tate made his New Zealand Warriors debut in Round 1, 2008 against the Melbourne Storm at the Telstra Dome (the same stadium in which he made his NRL debut for Brisbane).
+Tate made his New Zealand Warriors debut in Round 1, 2008 against the Melbourne Storm at Telstra Dome, against the same team and at the same stadium in which he made his NRL debut for Brisbane.

 In August 2008, Tate was named in the Australia training squad for the 2008 Rugby League World Cup, and in October 2008 he was selected in the final 24-man Australia squad.
 However, due to injury he did not play in the final of the World Cup, with the Kangaroos going to lose the final to New Zealand 20–34, giving the Kiwi's their first ever World Cup win.

 In September 2008, Tate was named on the bench in the Australian Schoolboys Team of the Century.

 Tate's 2009 season was cut short, when in a Round 3 clash against his former club Brisbane, he suffered another season-ending injury when he damaged his anterior cruciate ligament in the process of being tackled.

 He returned to the field in 2010, and with injuries early in the season to Steve Price, Simon Mannering and Micheal Luck, Tate stood-in as captain of the Warriors.
 The Warriors won their first game under Tate's captaincy, a 30–24 win in Round 5 over Canterbury at the ANZ Stadium in Sydney.
 However, they were defeated 40–12 in their next game against Penrith at home at Mt Smart.

 On 23 June 2010, Tate announced that his three-year stay at the New Zealand side was over, opting to return to his home state of Queensland to play for the North Queensland Cowboys.
 Tate cited the decision as the "toughest he has ever had to make".

 At the end of the 2010 season, Tate was again selected for Australia's Four Nations campaign (the tournament had been expanded to include a fourth team in 2009).
 Tate, who as of 2013 played his last game for Australia in the final (in which he scored a try), was the tournaments equal leading try scorer with 4 alongside Junior Sa'u (NZ) and Tony Clubb (England).
 Tate had scored a try in each game he played against Papua New Guinea, England and NZ.